 JASON COUNTS MEMORIAL SCHOLARSHIP - The scholarship was established by Margie Lowery and Pat and Celeste Lowery.
-It will be awarded to a deserving music student and selected by the faculty of the music department.
+It will be awarded to a deserving music student recommended by the faculty of the music department.

-KEITH DANIELS MEMORIAL SCHOLARSHIP - This scholarship has been established by Dr. Ken Walley and other friends and family.
-The scholarship will go to an in-district sophomore athlete showing financial need.
+KEITH DANIELS MEMORIAL SCHOLARSHIP - This scholarship was established by Dr. Ken Walley and other friends and family.
+The scholarship is for an indistrict sophomore athlete showing financial need.

 ANNETTE WEST DONNAN MEMORIAL SCHOLARSHIP - This scholarship was established in memory of Dr. Annette West Donnan.
-The scholarship is supported by donations from school, church and other community members interested in furthering education in Adams County, Mississippi and is awarded to a deserving student at the Natchez Campus.
+The scholarship is supported by donations from school, church and other community members interested in furthering education in Adams County.
+The scholarship is awarded on the Natchez Campus.